-In the photo, you can see the title and author of this book by IVP books, 2011.
-I also have a copy to give away which is in very good/nearly new condition.
+In the photo, you can see the title and author of this book by IVP, 2011.
+I have a copy to give away which is in very good/nearly new condition.
 Please leave a comment that you would like to be considered for receiving it.
 USA only.

 I definitely give this book a good review and recommend it to you.
-It is not an in-depth book for the scholarly – but that doesn’t mean it is superficial.
-It tackles many serious concerns about troubling Old Testament passages, yet it is written for the everyday person.
-While the author is a professor at a seminary, he has a down-to-earth way of writing that makes this book very accessible.
+It is not an in-depth book for the scholarly, but that doesn’t mean it is superficial.
+It tackles troubling Old Testament passage.
+While the author is a professor at a seminary, he has a down-to-earth writing style that makes the book accessible to your everyday Christian.

 An excellent point in the first chapter is that Christians can’t just ignore the troubling passages!
 People like Richard Dawkins (the hostile atheist) love to bring them up, and Christians can develop doubts or concerns about these passages too.
 I liked this thought from the book:

 “One of easiest ways to misrepresent Scripture is to just ignore problematic texts.
 Because Bible teachers so frequently avoid certain texts when writers like Dawkins discuss them, it can seem that atheists are reading the Bible more carefully than people who view it as the Word of God.” (page 17)